 Glen continues, “Another time we had a customer who urgently required ID tags having been let down by another supplier.
 Within 24 hours ML Trade Counter had sourced and delivered the new ID tags which featured UID coding, ready for instant installation.
 To say they were delighted was an understatement!”

 Whether a tiny screw or laser cut build kits, the experienced team at ML Trade Counter has the knowledge and contacts to source it each time, every time.
-Contact Glenn or his colleagues on phone 02392 819114 or pop into the Portsmouth store at PO2 7QH to discuss your specific requirements.
+Contact Glen or his colleagues on phone 02392 819114 or pop into the Portsmouth store at PO2 7QH to discuss your specific requirements.

 ML UK’s three-year vessel restoration of the last remaining D-Day veteran WWI landing craft has now reached its conclusion.